 Rewarding environmental stewardship: New thinking on its role in development policy

-A conditional in-kind transfer: A Mayor (left) gives a water tank to a local man (middle) in exchange for conservation efforts – facilitated by an NGO director (right).
+A conditional in-kind transfer: A Mayor (left) gives a water tank to a local man (middle) in exchange for conservation efforts – facilitated by an non-governmental organisation (NGO) director (right).

-Join us for an evening of presentations, discussion and networking where we will explore the latest thinking and case studies of how different governance mechnisms can be more effective in achieving socioeconomic and environmental goals, and what this means for development policy.
+An evening of presentations, discussion and networking where we explored the latest thinking and case studies of how different governance mechnisms can be more effective in achieving socioeconomic and environmental goals, and what this means for development policy.

-To support discussions on how greater impact can be achieved, a summary of programmes from around the world that have been successfully scaled-up will be made available ahead of time.
+To support discussions on how greater impact can be achieved, a summary of programmes from around the world that have been successfully scaled-up were made available ahead of time.

 Environmental stewardship for poverty alleviation